L00ka5z78/myAppBE/README.md

 ### Install all dependencies.
 To do that, run npm install in PROJECTS DIRECTORY.

+## This project uses environment variables and remember to add following to your .env file
+PORT
+MONGO_URI
+JWT_SECRET

 Install mongoDB Compass on your device and remember to have mongo running in terminal.
 Sometimes there are problems to run mongo, therefor i will give few hints.
 After installing on your device try to run it from terminal in your project.
 If it will not run,